 The first course will take place at Tuanan Biological Research Station in Central Kalimantan on the island of Borneo.
 Students will learn how to collect behavioral data on wild orangutans, quantify habitat characteristics, conduct biodiversity and primate surveys, collect biological samples, use GPS units and GIS software to generate maps, collect ethnographic data on sustainable livelihoods in the local community, and analyze and summarize data in the form of a scientific report.
 Students will also collect data for independent research projects with students from Universitas Nasional in Jakarta, and will present their results at a Biodiversity Symposium in Jakarta at the end of the course.
 Students also engage in a community development project in the village of Pasir Putih, which is about 1 km from the research station.
 In the past years, students have helped build a school, plant community gardens, and install clean water pumps for households.

-The full program will take 3 1/2 weeks, which includes ten days for each course, a trip to Bogor following the first course, and a brief stay in Jakarta at the end of the program.
-During these trips students will have the opportunity to experience some of Java's cultural traditions, visit the famous Bogor Botanical Gardens, and learn about the history of Indonesia.
+The full program will take 3 1/2 weeks, which includes ten days for each course, and a brief stay in Jakarta at the end of the program.
+During these trips students will have the opportunity to experience some of Java's cultural traditions and learn about the history of Indonesia.

 This program aims to provide students with a scientific foundation of information and skills necessary for successfully conducting future graduate studies or obtaining positions with NGOs and government organizations.
 In addition, students from Rutgers will integrate with students and faculty from Universitas Nasional Jakarta (UNAS), thus gaining a very unique educational and cultural experience.

 To view a program’s sample syllabus, please click here.
-A sample syllabus for the honors program option is available for download here.
 Please, note that these are a sample syllabi, and that the content is subject to change.